2026 in Oktagon MMA: Oktagon 83: Samsonidse vs. Machaev

-Oktagon 83: Samsonidse vs. Machaev will be a mixed martial arts event held by Oktagon MMA on January 31, 2026, in Stuttgart, Germany.
+Oktagon 83: Samsonidse vs. Machaev was a mixed martial arts event held by Oktagon MMA on January 31, 2026, in Stuttgart, Germany.

 Background

-A Oktagon Featherweight Championship bout for the vacant title between Niko Samsonidse and Mochamed Machaev is scheduled to headline the event.
+A Oktagon Featherweight Championship bout for the vacant title between Niko Samsonidse and Mochamed Machaev headlined the event.

+Undefeated prospects Frederic Vosgröne and Jesus Samuel Chavarría were scheduled to meet at this event.
+The pairing was originally scheduled to take place at Oktagon 78 in October 2025, but Vosgröne withdrew from the bout before the weigh-ins due to suffered an injury.
+In turn, Vosgröne withdrew from the bout due to a shoulder injury and was replaced by Alexander Poppeck.

 Bonus awards

-The following fighter will receive €5,000 bonus.
+The following fighter received €5,000 bonus.